numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 motivation for the full project.
 While of limited use to the end user, the first step involves a conceptional cleanup of the current datatype system.
-It provides a more "pythonic" datatype Python type object, with a clear class heirarchy.
+It provides a more "pythonic" datatype Python type object, with a clear class hierarchy.

 The second phase is the incremental creation of all APIs necessary to define fully featured datatypes and reorganization of the NumPy datatype system.